anshhuman-chaurasia/anshhuman-chaurasia/README.md

   - Conducted **30 tests** on the physical model to validate simulation accuracy.
   - Implemented a new design incorporating thermal factors, enhancing the realism of tornado formation.

-This endeavor seamlessly merged theoretical insights with practical application, exemplifying my commitment to pushing the boundaries of engineering knowledge.
+This endeavour seamlessly merged theoretical insights with practical application, exemplifying my commitment to pushing the boundaries of engineering knowledge.